dmwm/PHEDEX/Documentation/WebConfig/README.txt

 at least for the secure part of the web.
 To our knowledge there is no way to get Apache 2.0.x to work reliably.

-The back end server is a Scientific Linux 4 system running the system Apache 2.0.52.
+The back end server runs on the same architecture as the front end.
 The system mod_perl however is not usable, it is an odd RedHat hybrid of mod_perl versions 1 and 2.
-We installed mod_perl 2.0.2 into /opt/mod_perl2.
-In addition we installed the mod_php from the system distribution, with PHP support for GD, TrueType and MySQL.
-The system firewall was configured to restrict connections to the web server port (80) to be from the proxy server only.
-The back end server is not enabled to listen for secure connections.

-The PhEDEx web service administrators have no access to the front end server.
-For the back end server they are given sudo access to manage the Apache /etc/httpd/conf.d configuration file for PhEDEx, to restart the server using /etc/rc.d/init.d/httpd, and to watch the server logs in /var/log/httpd.
+Instead, mod_perl was packaged into a CMS-style RPM for deployment using the usual methods.
+The backend Apache is configured to use a high port number (default 7102) and accept only connections from the front end server.
+For even more security the system firewall should be configured to only accept connections from the front end server.

 * Front end server configuration

+(Note: This topic is now under the responsibility of the CMS WEBTOOLS group.
+This section is kept to describe the previous configuration, in case it is useful information.)

 The front end needs the following proxy redirect rule, assuming the back end server is cmslcgco03 and expects the same URL structure as